"On and On" (1974)

 Written and produced by Curtis Mayfield * 45: "On and On" / "The Makings of You" * LP: Claudine * Label: Buddah * Billboard charts: Hot 100 (#5); soul (#2) * Entered: 1974-05-25 (Hot 100)

 Directed by John Berry, Claudine infiltrated the early seventies blaxploitation film market with something different: a sympathetic look at a single mother, played by Diahann Carroll, who struggles to raise a large family in the deep city.
 James Earl Jones plays her love interest, a strong garbage collector whose laudable sensitivity threatens to function as a fatal flaw.

-Although the film posters billed Claudine as "a heart and soul comedy," the sobering food-for-thought factors overshadow any laughs.
+Although the film posters billed Claudine as "a heart and soul comedy," early seventies cinema trends ensured that the sobering food-for-thought factors overshadowed any laughs.
 (The American Welfare System turns in an especially fine performance as the villain.)
-Giving the film added edge are the Harlem visuals and the music written and produced by Curtis Mayfield, Mr. Superfly himself.
+Giving the film added edge are the Harlem visuals and the music written and produced by blaxploitation VIP Curtis Mayfield.